Wolfson scholars collaborate on a unique exhibition on the art of major world religions at the Ashmolean Museum.

 The Lorne Thyssen Scholarship is open to new students undertaking a DPhil, specialising in Ancient World Studies.

-The scholarship covers Tuition fees, College fees and a stipend at the UK Research Council (RCUK) rate.
+The scholarship covers course fees, college fees and a stipend at the UK Research Council (RCUK) rate.
 It is offered by the Ancient World Research Cluster at Wolfson College.

 Eligible degree subjects

 Classical Languages and Literature, Ancient History, Classical Philology, Oriental Studies (ancient areas), Archaeology.

 Course fees (at the Home/EU rate), college fees and a grant for living costs for full-time students of at least £14,553 (students on part-time courses will receive a study support grant instead).
 Awards are made for the full duration of fee liability (previous Oxford students are advised to check the University's Fees and Funding pages for exceptions due to prior study).